leabstrait/notes/networking/the-listening-server.md

+---
-# The Listening Server (Understanding what to listen on)
+title:The Listening Server (Understanding what to listen on)
+---

 -   You create a server by listening on a port on a specific ip address
 -   Your machine might have multiple interfaces with multiple IP address